lawmurray/Birch/README.md

     cr.destroy();
     surface.destroy();

-Usage idioms are preserved from Cairo itself.
-See the Cairo documentation for more details, and the `Birch.Cairo` package documentation (or code) for the subset of functionality provided.
+Usage idioms are mostly preserved from Cairo itself.
+See the Cairo documentation for more details, and the package documentation (or code) for the subset of functionality provided.

 ## Version history